Cognigy/Documentation/docs/en/docs/ai/flow-nodes/code/actions.md

 ### actions.output / actions.say || api.output / api.say

-Performs a simple output to the contact - similar to the [Say Node](../message/say.md).
+Executes a basic output to the contact, similar to the functionality of the [Say](../message/say.md) Node.

 **Parameters**